E-Zijlstra/ez-volume-normalizer/README.md

    Increase this to ignore quiet parts.
  - stability: How many green bars to use to compute the average loudness.
    Decrease this to converge more quickly to a new level.
+ - WMA: faster response of the moving averages.

 ### Limiter